Kazgul1987/Kazguls-PF2e-Token-Bar/README.md

 - **HP bar & value** directly under the token.
 - **Hero Points:** plus/minus buttons for quick adjustment.
 - **Effect bar:** active effects and conditions as icons (click to open, right-click to remove).
-- **Roll requests:** “Request Roll” button creates chat links for skills or saving throws.
+- **Roll requests:** “Request Roll” button opens the PF2e Check Prompt for skills or saving throws.
 - **Orientation & position:** horizontal or vertical, freely movable, scalable.
 - **Collapsible** and can be **locked** to prevent repositioning.